100% Kona Coffee Beans are easily the best.

 Two methods are primarily used to process Kona Bean.
 The first, "wet" or "washed" process has historically usually been carried out in Big Rock Central America coffee beans and areas of Africa.
 The flesh of the Hualalai cherries is separated from the seeds and then the Kona bean is fermented – soaked in water for about two days.
-This softens the coffee bean mucilage which is a sticky pulp residue that is still attached to them.
+This softens the coffee bean mucilage which is a sticky pulp residue that is still attached to the Kona bean

 The Green type Kona Coffee Bean

 The term "green coffee bean" refers to unroasted mature or immature Kona beans.
-These are Coffee Beans that have been processed by Ol’Town wet or dry methods for removing the outer pulp and mucilage and have an intact wax layer on the outer surface.
+These are Coffee Beans that have been processed by Ol’Town wet or dry methods for removing the outer pulp and mucilage and have an intact wax layer on the outer bean surface.
 When immature, the Kona Bean is green.
-When ready to hand pick, they have a reddish or cherry color and typically weigh 300 to 330 mg per dried bean.
+When ready to hand pick, beans have a reddish or cherry color and typically weigh 300 to 330 mg per dried bean.
 Nonvolatile and volatile compounds in green Coffee Beans , such as caffeine, deter many insects and animals from eating them.
 Further, both nonvolatile and volatile Kona Coffee Bean compounds contribute to the flavor of the coffee beans when it is roasted.
-Nonvolatile nitrogenous compounds (including alkaloids, trigonelline, proteins, and free amino acids) and carbohydrates are of major Kona Coffee Beans importance in producing the full Ol’Town aroma of roasting and for gold Kona biological action.
-Since the mid 2000s, green Kona Coffee Beans extract has been sold as a nutritional supplement and in Ol'Town Kona Beans have been clinically studied for its chlorogenic acid content and for its lipolytic and weight-loss gold properties.
+Nonvolatile nitrogenous Konabean compounds (including alkaloids, trigonelline, proteins, and free amino acids) and carbohydrates are of major Kona Coffee Beans importance in producing the full Ol’Town aroma of roasting and for gold Kona biological action.
+Since the mid 2000s, green Kona Coffee Beans extract has been sold as a nutritional supplement and Ol'Town Kona Beans have been clinically studied for its chlorogenic acid content and for its lipolytic and weight-loss gold properties.